 The journey on Manali – Leh Highway goes through series of high altitudes passes which are good enough to cause headaches, vomiting, disorientation and mountain sickness to the best in the business.
 After crossing Patseo or Deepak Tal you are bound to run this high road to Ladakh above 4000 Mtrs until you descend from Taglang La towards Rumste / Upshi.
 However, with little prevention and care, you can combat or minimize the effects of altitude sickness.
 Here are some tips which will help to fight the AMS on Manali – Leh Highway –

-- Do not stay overnight at Manali rather stay at Solang Valley which helps in the acclimatization whereas Manali does not.
+- Avoid overnight stay at Manali rather stay at Solang Valley which helps in the acclimatization whereas Manali does not.
 You always have an option to roam around in Manali and come back for a night sleep at some hotel in Solang Valley.
 This will help your body acclimatize to certain extent on the start of your journey.

 - On Manali – Leh Highway, do stay at either Keylong or Jispa which are lower in altitude than Sarchu and Pang to minimize the effects of mountain sickness.